Earth’s carrying capacity for trees and the impact on climate change

-Even though our results show that global forest restoration targets are indeed achievable, they also reveal many inconsistencies regarding the restoration goals set by 48 countries in the Bonn Challenge and the actual potential in the respective countries.
-Approximately 10% of the countries have committed to restoring an area of land that considerably exceeds the total area that is available for restoration.
-Similarly, over 43% of the countries have committed to restore an area that is less than 50% of the area that has restoration potential.
+Furthermore, while our results show that tree restoration targets are ecologically possible, they also reveal many inconsistencies regarding the restoration goals set by 48 countries in the Bonn Challenge and the actual potential in the respective countries.
+At the time of our study’s publication, approximately 10% of the countries had committed to restoring an area of land that considerably exceeds the total area that is available for restoration.
+Similarly, over 43% of the countries had committed to restoring an area less than half the size of the area that has restoration potential.

 Since the publication of our study, new initiatives, such as the World Economic Forum’s Trillion Trees campaign (1T.org), are driving additional restoration efforts.
 Of course, restoration must be pursued in ecologically and socially responsible ways, which includes consideration of many socio-economic factors, such as land tenure rights.
 The need to understand land ownership further strengthens the need for better country-level forest accounting, which is critical for developing effective management and restoration strategies.

 Additionally, our models also reveal the urgency of the situation.
 By running our potential tree cover model under the slightly optimistic 4.5 Representative Concentration Pathways (RCP) and the pessimistic 8.5 RCP scenario, we see a likely decrease of 450 million hectares by 2050 in the area available for global forest restoration.
 This change in size of the available area is mostly due to the consistent declines of tropical rainforest and areas with high tree cover.